 Sharpe also raises the point about the effect of antidepressants on adolescent identity formation.
 She suggests that antidepressants rob young people of dealing with intense emotions from which they may adapt.
 She doesn’t put it this way, but her viewpoint on medication is consistent with the current popular critique of suburban youth soccer leagues where all players receive participation trophies, even on the last place teams.
 Not benefitting from learning how to deal with difficult emotions may create the “emotional illiteracy” to which she refers.

 She cites the case of Emily who began Prozac when she was 14 and wonders what she would be like if she never took anti-depressants.
 A related point is what happens to teenager’s identity on SSRI’s with respect to the well-known side effect of decreased libido.
 How does THAT become integrated into a young person’s psyche?

 Sharpe’s observation stands in contrast to psychiatrist Peter Kramer’s landmark book, “Listening to Prozac.”
 Kramer, working with an adult population and prescribing the newly issued Prozac, noted that some patients felt more like themselves than they had ever felt before even though they had never had the experience of themselves that Prozac helped create.

 So here we have Sharpe’s adolescents who wonder if they are something other than what their experience of themselves is and Kramer’s adult patients who are sure that what they have never experienced is who they are.

-Sharpe wisely recommends young clients be frequently checked for whether the psychiatric medication is still warranted.
+Sharpe wisely recommends young clients be frequently checked for whether psychiatric medication is still warranted.
 She found young adults who had been on a long term medication course and went on a drug holiday.
-In some instances they returned quickly to their meds and sometimes didn’t return.
+In some instances, they returned quickly to their meds and sometimes didn’t return.